 In the upcoming film "Fading Gigolo," Stone plays Dr. Parker, a successful dermatologist who is looking for a different way to encounter some skin.
-Stone calls her character "a flower which hasn't bloomed... a bud, a very tightly closed bud."
-But when Parker lets her client Murray (played by Woody Allen) know she's looking to broaden her horizons, he suggests his pal Fioravante (John Turturro, who also writes and directs) could help her out for the right price.
+Stone calls her character "a flower which hasn't bloomed ... a bud, a very tightly closed bud."
+But when Parker lets her client Murray (Woody Allen) know she's looking to broaden her horizons, he suggests his pal Fioravante (John Turturro, who also writes and directs) could help her out for the right price.

 Watch the exclusive trailer premiere for 'Fading Gigolo':